Sea Trout Flies

 to about an inch long, I tend to use singles.
 My favourite

-hooks are Partridge Captain Hamilton in size 8 and Partridge
+hooks are Partridge Captain Hamilton in size 8, Gamakatsu

 Saltwater Perfect, also in size 8.
 The Saltwater Perfect